-For the reasons we mentioned above, we don’t recommend biking in downtown Porto.
+I don’t recommend biking in downtown Porto as it is very hilly.
 A better option would be by the river or in spacious parks like the Crystal Palace gardens or Parque da Cidade.
-There are great lanes in Foz beaches’, but Matosinhos beaches are my favorite place to ride because the lanes are spacious.
+There are great lanes in Foz’s beaches, but Matosinhos’ beaches are my favorite place to ride because the lanes are spacious.

 Climbing the arch of the Arrábida Bridge might be another activity in your bucket list of things to do in Porto.
 The climb takes about 30 minutes of easy climbing.
 At the top you will be greeted with a Port wine served in chocolate cups while you appreciate a fabulous view over the Douro river.

 However, and to be completely honest with you, I find this outdoor activity in Porto waaaaaay to expensive for what it is.
 Moreover, the price is increasing every single year which doesn’t make much sense to me.